-TBEV belongs to the group of tick-borne flaviviruses (TBFVs), which, together with mosquito-borne flaviviruses (MBFVs) and no-known-vector flaviviruses, encompass the vertebrate-infecting flaviviruses.
-On the contrary, insect-specific flaviviruses only replicate in mosquitoes (Blitvich and Firth 2015).
-Flaviviruses are enveloped, single-stranded (+)-sense viruses that contain a nonsegmented, 5'-capped, non-polyadenylated RNA of approximately 11 kb length.
-The genomic RNA (gRNA) encodes a single open reading frame that is flanked by highly structured untranslated regions (UTRs) of variable length (Rauscher et al. 1997; Ng et al. 2017).
-Both UTRs are crucially involved in regulating processes that control different aspects of the virus life cycle, including virus replication, genome cyclization and packaging, and immune response (Villordo, Alvarez, and Gamarnik 2010; de Borba et al. 2015; Barrows et al. 2018).
+TBEV belongs to the group of tick-borne flaviviruses (TBFVs), which, together with mosquitoborne flaviviruses (MBFVs) and no-known-vector flaviviruses (NKVs) encompass the vertebrateinfecting flaviviruses.
+Contrary, insect-specific flaviviruses (ISFVs) only replicate in mosquitoes [6].
+Flaviviruses are enveloped, single stranded (+)-sense viruses that contain a non-segmented, 5'-capped, non-polyadenylated RNA of approximately 11kB length.
+The genomic RNA (gRNA) encodes a single open reading frame (ORF) that is flanked by highly structured untranslated regions (UTRs) of variable length [7, 8].
+Both UTRs are crucially involved in regulating processes that control different aspects of the virus life cycle, including virus replication, genome cyclisation and packaging, and immune response [9, 10, 11].